 I take all my own photographs here, and I use a Canon Rebel T2i digital SLR camera.
 I love it, and have very little clue as to how to appropriately use it.
 I think lessons are in order.
 Want to give me lessons?
 I can pay you in cookies, I promise.

 I currently work as a stay-at-home slash soccer mom.
 It’s hard and good.

 My grandmas and my sisters are my heroes.

 I am afraid of sharks and lactose intolerance.

 Black lives matter.
 Love is love.
 If you disagree, bye.

 I enjoy most literature meant for young adults.

-I think nails were meant to be painted, and red lipstick looks good on everyone.
+I’m a fan of a sensible shoe, and I think red lipstick looks good on everyone.

 I’m really glad you’re here.